ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 Great!
 You are all set for the next step.

 ### Step 3: Generate Ballerina bindings
-In this step, we’ll use the bindgen tool to generate the Ballerina bindings for those four classes that talked about in Step 1.
-If you want more information about the bindgen tool, you can refer to the [The bindgen tool](#the-bindgen-tool) section.
+In this step, we'll use the `bindgen` tool to generate Ballerina bindings for those four classes that we talked about in Step 1.
+If you want more information about the tool, you can refer to the [The `bindgen` tool](#the-bindgen-tool) section.

 #### Copy the SnakeYAML library to your project
 Download the latest version of the SnakeYAML library and copy it to the project.
-We need to copy only the SnakeYAML library, but for most cases, you may need to copy more than one JAR file.
+We need to copy only the SnakeYAML library, but for most cases, you may need to copy more than one JAR files.
 Make sure that you add all the direct and their transitive dependencies.

 Create a directory in your project root to store all the Java libraries.
 ```sh